 Fabric tends to rip easily

+The KOOFIN gloves rank up there with the best kayak gloves.
 These are another pair of kayak gloves you will love.
-This is an excellent choice if you’re searching for ¾ finger gloves.
 These gloves are affordable and provide the protection you need.
 They are machine washable and still retain their sun-protective feature and shape.